ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 However, before he could complete his action, Jīn Líng grabbed his sleeve.

 Lán WàngJī opened the backyard door and was slightly surprised to see Jiāng Chéng.
 However, since Jīn Líng was there, too, he didn’t say anything.
-He gave a greeting nod, moved aside and invited them to come in.
+He nodded in greeting, then moved aside and invited them to come in.

-Noticing that there were stone benches with a stone table under the magnolia tree, Jiāng Chéng walked straight there.
+As he noticed a table and benches made of stone under the magnolia tree, Jiāng Chéng walked straight there.

-Seeing Jiāng Chéng heading towards the magnolia tree, Lán WàngJī heaved a sigh of relief, since it removed the need of letting them enter the room.
+As he saw Jiāng Chéng heading to the magnolia tree, Lán WàngJī heaved a sigh of relief; in that case, there was no need to invite them inside the room.

-He also walked there and invited them to sit down.
-Then, without waiting for them to speak first, Lán WàngJī said, “Wèi Yīng has formed a Golden Core once more.”
+He followed them and signed to them to sit down.
+Without waiting for them to ask, Lán WàngJī said, “Wèi Yīng has formed a Golden Core.”

 “Really?!”
 That one sentence dispelled Jiāng Chéng’s worries at once.
 And Jīn Líng nearly jumped up from his seat.